 On Demand Order System

 How to produce knitwear from 1 piece quantity on a large scale?
-The On Demand Order System (ODOS®) combines sizing, knit programming and manufacturing.
+How to identify every unique piece throughout the supply chain?
+The On Demand Order System (ODOS®) combines knit programming, tracing and manufacturing.

 Knit manufacturing